-There are lots of different things we can do to practise our fine motor skills so that we develop more control in our hands and fingers.
-Why not try some of the ideas on these Activity Cards?
-Let us know how you get on!
+This all helps us to practise our fine motor skills so that we develop more control in our hands and fingers.

 Remember to do some physical exercise everyday to keep your body fit and healthy!
 There are so many different ways you can do this - go for a walk, ride your bike or play football in the garden.
-You could also try Peppa Pig's copying game or do some yoga with Duggee on CBeebies.
-Have fun!
+You could also try Andys Arctic Workout - Have fun!

 We also enjoy watching Numberblocks on cBeebies on iPlayer.

-This week we are learning to recognise and write the letters 'n' and 'm'.
+This week we are learning to recognise and write the letters 'd' and 'g'.

 Have a go at making your own sound bag using objects around your house.
-Firstly, find things beginning with 'n'.
+Firstly, find things beginning with 'd'.
 Pop them in a bag or a spare pillow case.
 What did you find?
-A necklace?
-A net?
-Can you think of any other words that begin with 'n'?
+A dog?
+A dinosaur?
+Can you think of any other words that begin with 'd'?

-Now have a go at writing 'n'.
+Now have a go at writing 'd'.
+Click here to learn how to write 'd'.
 You could use felt tips, pencil crayons, chalks or wax crayons on paper, or use your finger in sand or salt.
-You will need to start at the top of the 'n', go down then back up to the top and over.
-We don't take our pencil off when we write this letter.

-Later this week you could make a sound bag with things beginning with 'm'.
+Later this week you could make a sound bag with things beginning with 'g'.
 What did you find?
-A monkey?
-A mask?
-A map?
+A glove?
+A grape?
+Something green?
 What else?

 Click here for a letter formation sheet to help you.